Native American fashion: History

 Gaining coverage from national magazines like Harper's Bazaar and The New Yorker, New began selling his bags at the Elizabeth Arden Salon and Neiman Marcus.
 Expanding into clothing with a focus on classic cuts and simple designs using quality materials, New incorporated woven Cherokee fabrics, bead- and silver-work into a line of coats and dresses for women and men's suits, capitalizing on the luxury clothing market which emerged after World War II.
 "Southwestern chic" became a national trend in the early 1950s.
 In 1951, New was the only Native American designer who participated in the Atlantic City International Fashion Show, winning national recognition.
 He began to consult with artists and incorporated silk screened fabrics using native motifs, such as Pima basket weaving designs, Hopi pottery patterns, Navajo and Zuni yei elements, drawing from a variety of tribal aesthetics.
 As with designers who followed him, his sacred symbols and iconography were modified to become secularized.

 To encourage other Indigenous artists to enter fashion design and safeguard cultural traditions which he feared might be lost, New turned his attention to education in 1959, sponsoring a summer design project, known as the Southwest Indian Arts Project.
 The experimental project eventually resulted in the founding by New and other artists of the Institute of American Indian Arts (IAIA) in 1962.
 The purpose of the school was to provide an education that fostered pride in students' Indigenous heritage and featured the development of skills designed to improve their economic opportunities.
 New taught a printed textiles course focused on dying techniques, and Azalea Thorpe (Scottish) taught weaving.
 Josephine Myers-Wapp (Comanche) was hired to instruct students in the traditional techniques used to make garments and accessories, laying the groundwork for the aesthetic appreciation of tribal traditions.
 She taught students to use traditional materials like feathers, leather and shells, and methods including beadwork, ribbonwork and weaving to create garments.
-By 1965, IAIA was hosting local fashion shows and within three years, the students had begun showing their works in other venues in Arizona, New Mexico, Texas, and New York.
+By 1965, IAIA was hosting local fashion shows.
+Within three years, the students had begun showing their works in other venues in Arizona, New Mexico, Texas, and New York.
 Within ten years, the reputation of the textile design programs at the school had gained international acclaim.